silverbulletmd/silverbullet/website/🔌 Core.md

 ### Page Templates
 The {[Template: Instantiate Page]} command enables you to create a new page based on a page template.

 Page templates, by default, are looked for in the `template/page/` prefix.
-So creating e.g. a `template/page/Meeting Notes` page, will create a “Meeting Notes” template.
+So creating e.g. a `template/page/Meeting Notes` page will create a “Meeting Notes” template.
 You can override this prefix by setting the `pageTemplatePrefix` in `SETTINGS`.

-Page template have one “magic” type of page meta data that is used during instantiation:
+Page templates have one “magic” type of page metadata that is used during instantiation:

-* `$name` is used as a default value for a new page based on this template
+* `$name` is used as the default value for a new page based on this template

 In addition, any standard template placeholders are available (see below)